-Barnier: No time to lose in Brexit talks
+Barnier's Brexit trade warning to UK

-There is "not a moment to lose" if the UK and EU are to reach a Brexit deal, the EU's chief negotiator has said.
+The UK will face "unavoidable" barriers to trade if it leaves the customs union and single market, the EU's chief negotiator Michel Barnier has said.

-Michel Barnier, speaking ahead of talks with Theresa May and David Davis in London, said he respected the UK's "red lines", but EU rules must be respected.

-Downing Street earlier insisted Britain will not be in a customs union with the EU, amid claims of Tory disunity.
+Speaking in Downing Street, he said the "time had come" for the UK to choose what it wanted after its 2019 exit.

 - Explained: Customs union and single market